Serving Those Who Served Our Country

 When your final day comes, it's important that you receive a full military sendoff that commemorates your sacrifice and that of your family.
 At Lakeside Memorial Funeral Home, we want to help you and your family navigate this difficult time and guide you through the process to ensure that you are able to receive all of the burial benefits that are offered to veterans and their spouses.

-We can do this at the time of your death or a better option is to prearrange your funeral to ensure you receive all of the burial benefits in a timely fashion.
+We can do this at the time of your death, but you also have the option to prearrange your funeral to ensure you receive all of the burial benefits in a timely fashion.
 You can read below for eligibility and you can contact us for help to make sure that you receive your full military burial benefits now when you need them!

 Preplanning to Ensure You Receive Burial Benefits